 Our aim is to encourage and help people to live more sustainably and to strengthen community bonds.
-We’ve divided our work up into four distinct action areas.
+We’ve divided our work up into five action areas.
 Each of these areas has a team working within it.
-In our first 12 months, we aim to complete the following projects in each area:

 Our main initiative in this area is around wilding our roadside verges and public spaces to encourage the natural growth of flora, which in turn will support a multitude of endemic species.
-A small team is working with the relevant authorities to pull together a plan to map our verges and agree a mowing plan.
+We have worked with WSCC on a Community Road Verge project and promote No Mow May each year.

 Underpinning this work, we encourage families and community groups to spend as much time as they can in nature and to nurture a love of the natural world.